homermultitext/hmt-mom/README.md

 Detailed documentation on how to use MOM in editing material for the Homer Multitext project is being added to the project web site's [guides for editors and contributors][2].

+## Version numbering##

+The left-most digit identifies a major version, defined as a version that either dramatically changes MOM's functionality, or requires a change in configuration.
+The second digit from the left identifies an upgrade that adds some tests or functionality to the main version, but does not require a change in configuration.
+The third digit identifies a version with changes that do not change what MOM tests and validates (e.g., a version that improves formatting of HTML reports or user interface).

 ## Further information##